This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-But our new favorite way to use green tomatoes?
+Our new favorite way to use green tomatoes?
 Salsa.
-This green tomato salsa that tastes just like salsa verde.
-Salsa verde is made with tomatillos, but using green tomatoes works just as well: or better!
-Here’s how to do it.
+This green tomato salsa tastes just like salsa verde.
+Salsa verde is made with tomatillos, but using green tomatoes works just as well—or better!

 Green tomatoes